Redirection Controller Using Reinforcement Learning

 \history{Date of publication, date of current version Oct 10, 2019.} \doi{10.1109/ACCESS.2019.DOI}

-{The University of Tokyo, Tokyo, 113-0033 JAPAN (e-mail: {chang, matsumoto, narumi, tani, hirose}@cyber.t.u-tokyo.ac.jp)} \tfootnote{Y. Chang and K. Matsumoto contributed equally to this paper.
-Their names are in alphabetical order. \\ This work was supported in part by the KAKENHI JP19H04149, JP18J21379}
+{Graduate School of Information Science and Technology, The University of Tokyo, Bunkyō City 7-3-1, Tokyo 113-0033, JAPAN (e-mail: {chang, matsumoto, narumi, tani, hirose}@cyber.t.u-tokyo.ac.jp)} \tfootnote{Y. Chang and K. Matsumoto contributed equally to this paper.
+Their names are in alphabetical order. \\ This work was supported in part by \red{JSPS KAKENHI Grants JP19H04149 and JP18J21379.}}

 \corresp{Corresponding author: Keigo Matsumoto (e-mail: matsumoto@cyber.t.u-tokyo.ac.jp).}